hpsaturn/ESPNowCam/README.md

 radio.init();
 ```

+>[!TIP]
-Note: this mode is very recommended to increase the performance, and also it reduces the noise and possible glitches.
+>This mode is very recommended to increase the performance, and also it reduces the noise and possible glitches.

 ### Multi camera mode (N:1)